TULiberalArts/Institute-for-Public-Policy/README.md

-# Institute for Public Affairs
+# Institute for Public Policy

 [![Build Status][travis-img]][travis]

-Institute for Public Affairs is statically generated with [Jekyll](https://jekyllrb.com) and hosted by [The College of Liberal Arts](https://liberalarts.temple.edu) at [Temple University](https://temple.edu).
+Institute for Public Policy is statically generated with [Jekyll](https://jekyllrb.com) and hosted by [The College of Liberal Arts](https://liberalarts.temple.edu) at [Temple University](https://temple.edu).

 ## Content Structure